huandu/facebook/README.md

 ### Read graph api response and decode result into a struct ###

 As facebook Graph API always uses lower case words as keys in API response.
 This library can convert go's camel-case-style struct field name to facebook's underscore-style API key name.

-For instance, given we have following JSON response from facebook.
+For instance, to decode following JSON response...

 ```json
 {